CodeLabsProInc/AGI-GPT/README.md

 ## 🖼 Image Generation

-By default, Auto-GPT uses DALL-e for image generation.
+By default, AGI-GPT uses DALL-e for image generation.
 To use Stable Diffusion, a [Hugging Face API Token](https://huggingface.co/settings/tokens) is required.

 Once you have a token, set these variables in your `.env`: